 REASONS TO STUDY THIS COURSE

-Electronics is a practical course that will develop problem solving and circuit design skills, as well as some programming, and is a good companion course to Physics or Computer Science.
+- It is a practical course that will develop problem solving and circuit design skills, as well as some programming, and is good companion course to Physics or Computer Science.

 WHAT YOU WILL STUDY

 Basic d.c. electricity theory, input and output subsystems, digital and analogue electronics, timing circuits, audio circuits, wireless communication, optical communication, a.c. and mains circuits, power electronics and microcontrollers.

 The AS course can be completed as a stand-alone qualification.

 Year 1 (AS) – one exam, three short practical assessments worth 20%

 Year 2 (A-Level) – two exams and practical assessment through design, construction and testing of a project worth 20%